 Beyond these examples

-These snippets focus on specific IAM management approaches: authoritative vs non-authoritative IAM management, and policy, binding, and member-level grants.
+These snippets focus on specific IAM management approaches: authoritative vs non-authoritative IAM management, and policy, binding, and member resource types.
 They’re intentionally minimal rather than full access control configurations.

-The examples reference pre-existing infrastructure such as Dataplex Lakes (project, location, name).
-They focus on IAM permission assignment rather than provisioning the lake itself.
+The examples reference pre-existing infrastructure such as Dataplex Lake resources (by name, location, and project).
+They focus on IAM configuration rather than provisioning the lakes themselves.

 To keep things focused, common IAM patterns are omitted, including: